eda-ricercatore/gulyas-scripts/notes/skill-set.md

 	- Statistics (e.g., hypothesis testing, t-tests, p-values)
 	- Experimental Design
 + skill set:
 	- The Pocket Casts team is looking for an experienced full stack engineer to join our team in a full time capacity.
-If successful you’ll be working on everything from our new web front ends to our rapidly expanding backend microservices.
+If successful you'll be working on everything from our new web front ends to our rapidly expanding backend microservices.
 	- At least 5 years of experience in server side programming languages such as Java or Kotlin.
 	- Strong database skills, with knowledge of Cassandra or similar NoSQL databases a big plus.
 	- Web development skills with HTML, Javascript and CSS.